← All articles

 ·5 min read

 Every January, millions of people start a diet.
 They download an app, buy the groceries, plan the meals.
-By February, most of them have quit.
+By February, most have quit.
 Not because they lacked willpower.
 Not because the plan was wrong.
-Because their system demanded perfection, and perfection is a trap.
+Because their system demanded perfection.
+And perfection is a trap.

 Most nutrition systems work on binary logic.
 You hit your macros or you didn't.
 You stayed under calories or you failed.
 One bad day and the numbers turn red.